-Although proposals for a quantum internet foresee asynchronous operations, the current consensus for near-term quantum network implementations identify scheduling as a key network function.
-In~\cite{yu_two-level_2025}, the authors propose the synchronous time-slot scheduling (SynTS) scheme, in which a central controller allocates and schedules device specific quantum network operations to time-slots (similar to TDMA).
-Additionally, a local-scheduler runs at the node-level, and it is responsible for scheduling real-time functions such as periodic calibrations.
+Although proposals for a quantum internet foresee asynchronous operations, the current consensus for near-term quantum network implementations identifies scheduling as a key network function.
+In~\cite{yu_two-level_2025} the authors propose a synchronous time-slot scheduling scheme, in which a central controller allocates and schedules device-specific quantum network operations to time slots (similar to TDMA).
+Additionally, a local scheduler runs at the node level and is responsible for scheduling real-time functions such as periodic calibrations.
 This scheduling framework was evaluated on the QUANT-NET~\cite{schon_quant-net_2024} testbed.
 Similarly, Beauchamp et al.~\cite{beauchamp_extended_2025} develop a network architecture that enables the scheduling of network operations by applications to facilitate entanglement distribution.
 The architecture considers the \textit{generate-when-requested} entanglement generation scheme, where entanglement is distributed to nodes on demand, instead of continuously.
-The end-nodes contain a quantum network agent which interfaces with a centralized SDN controller.
-This controller computes a network scheduling flow, which will in-turn give the network schedule back to the end-nodes.
+The end nodes contain a quantum network agent that interfaces with a centralized SDN controller.
+This controller computes a network scheduling flow, which will in turn gives the network schedule back to the end nodes.
 The protocols for this architecture were simulated on a six-node star topology using an ad hoc simulator.
 Table~\ref{tab:resource_manager} provides a summary of the discussed resource management functions and implementations.